mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

  'o', 68: 'p', 69: 'q', 70: 'r', 71: 's', 72: 't', 73: 'u', 74: 'v', 75: 'w', 76: 'x', 77: 'y', 78: 'z', 79: 'Æ', 80: 'ä', 81: 'æ', 82: 'é', 83: 'ë'}
 ~~~~~~~~

 We prepare the input and target output data in lines 43-48 in the last code listing.
-Using a short string, lets look in the next repl session listing at how these input and output training examples are extracted for an input string:
+Using a short string, lets look in the next REPL session listing at how these input and output training examples are extracted for an input string:

 {lang="bash",linenos=on}
 ~~~~~~~~